-Academic Quality Assurance is a framework that provides principles and processes aimed at ensuring the academic quality in terms of overall strategic planning and policy.
+Academic Quality Assurance is a framework that provides principles and processes to ensure academic quality is achieved through strategic planning and policy.

-Benchmarking is the process for comparing practices, processes or performance outcomes between the Institution and other higher education providers.
-It enables valid and relevant comparisons and provides an external reference point for the achievement of educational standards.
+Benchmarking compares practices, processes or performance outcomes between the Institute and other higher education providers.
+It enables valid and relevant comparisons and provides an external reference point for achieving educational standards.

-Best practice benchmarking is where a provider selects a comparator or comparators thought to at the forefront in the area to be benchmarked.
+Best practice benchmarking is where a provider selects an external comparator or comparators thought to be at the forefront in the area to be benchmarked.

-Course benchmarking is the benchmarking of an accredited course including its design and student performance (including evaluation and review as well as student attainment).
+Course benchmarking is the benchmarking of an accredited course, including its design and student performance (including evaluation, review, and student attainment).

-Course and Unit Review is the evaluation of an academic program, or a unit within a program, including its structure, learning outcomes, currency of curriculum and quality of teaching and learning including assessment.
+Course and Unit Review is the evaluation of an academic program or a unit within a program, including its structure, learning outcomes, currency of curriculum and quality of teaching and learning, including assessment.

 Feedback is information and evidence used to reflect upon and improve performance.
-It is gained from processes such as consultation, questionnaires and surveys and is regularly sought from student groups and relevant professional, accrediting and employer groups.
+It is gained from consultation, questionnaires and surveys and is regularly sought from student groups and relevant professional, accrediting and employer groups.

 Organisational benchmarking is where comparisons are made at an organisational level.
-This can be at the institutional or school level and might include partnering with another higher education institution to engage in the benchmarking.
+This can be at the institutional or school level and might include partnering with another higher education institution to benchmark.

-Outcomes benchmarking is the process of comparison of outcomes data, particularly student outcomes (such as attrition and retention, progression and completion rates.
+Outcome benchmarking compares outcomes data, particularly student outcomes (such as attrition and retention, progression and completion rates).

-Process benchmarking involving comparisons of particular processes and practices (such as entry criteria, grade distributions and criteria for academic related appointments).
+Process benchmarking involves comparisons of particular processes and practices (such as entry criteria, grade distributions and criteria for academic-related appointments).